UPAC REQUESTOR HANDBOOK

 3.3.3.11.
 International Travel

-All students traveling outside of the 50 United States and the District of Columbia must follow the University procedure for international travel.
+All students traveling outside of the 50 United States, District of Columbia, and Puerto Rico must follow the University procedure for international travel.
 The guide for this procedure is available at http://studentaffairs.psu.edu/hub/studentorgs/ .

 UPAC will release funds for international travel allocations after the international travel experience has been approved by the University and students have returned from the trip and submitted boarding passes.